Senator Hill Hails CPUC Decision to Reject Demand from San Diego Utility to Pass the Buck for Wildfire Costs to Customers

 The case has been closely watched by the utility industry and, closer to home, by PG&E, which has said that if it is found liable in the devastating Northern California wildfires, it too will seek CPUC permission to pass along the cost for claims that exceed its insurance coverage to ratepayers.

-In November, Senator Hill wrote the CPUC urging it to end the delays in the case and uphold the proposed decision that the administrative law judges issued in August.
+On November 15, Senator Hill wrote the CPUC urging it to end the delays in the case and uphold the proposed decision that the administrative law judges issued in August.
 The senator and other legislators have also announced that they will introduce a bill in January to prevent electrical utilities found culpable in wildfires from passing their uninsured liabilities along to customers.

 View Senator Hill’s Letter to the CPUC here: